by Dr. Ralph Cinque and Jim Fetzer

 We are now approaching the 50th anniversary of the coup d’état that killed President Kennedy and changed the whole direction of the United States–and greatly for the worse.
 I say we draw the line at 50 years.
 We can’t let this drag on into another half-century.
 It’s long past time for the truth to come out.
 The American people deserve to know who did and who did not kill JFK.

 Ralph Cinque, a chiropractor, health spa operator, and entrenpreneur, has published a series of articles on JFK at lewrockwell.com.
 His video series, “Visible Proof That Oswald Was Innocent”, is archived on YouTube.

 James H. Fetzer, a former Marine Corps officer, is McKnight Professor Emeritus at the University of Minnesota Duluth and a columnist for Veterans Today, where his most recent studies of the assassination of JFK can be found.

-Posted by Jim Fetzer on Jan 25 2012, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Editor, Government, Politics.
+Posted by Jim Fetzer on January 25, 2012, With 0 Reads, Filed under Civil Liberties and Freedom, Corruption, Government, Politics.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.